 Comparative ski areas of Les Arcs and La Plagne

 The ski areas of La Plagne and Les Arcs have many similarities since they have such a vast and varied playground.
 Learning, carving, freestyle, freeride, all types of skiing are possible.
-In addition, with 70% of slopes above 2,000 m and a modern snow-cannon network, snow cover is optimal from December to April.
+Also, with 70% of slopes above 2,000 m and a new snow-cannon network, snow cover is optimal from December to April.

 -On the 425 km of Paradiski ski area, Les Arcs has 200 km of pistes and 51 lifts.
 Located at an altitude between 1200 to 3226 m, most of the slopes are blue (only one is green).
 It has a famous snowpark suitable for all levels: the Apocalypse Park.

 -The Domaine de La Plagne has only a few more kilometres of pistes (225 km) than Les Arcs and also has a vast majority of blue runs.
 It has many more lifts (105) and extends between 1250 to 3250 m in altitude.
 Its snowpark is divided into two freestyle zones, one being reserved for novice riders.
 A play zone called “Fun Zone” composed of adapted modules completes the initiation.

 Everyday life in Les Arcs and La Plagne